Alaska LNG – no lessons learned from Australia

 Why then, should Alaska LNG be in this class?
 Couldn’t it be that the lessons have actually been learned and that they have already been absorbed in the Alaska LNG business case?

-Let’s look at the high level figures that have been communicated.
+Let’s look at the high-level figures that have been communicated.
 Between 45 and 65 billion USD CAPEX to spend on a project that will produce up to 20 million metric tons of LNG per year.
 That’s a whopping 2.25 to 3.25 billion USD per million metric tons of capacity or 2250 to 3250 USD per ton of capacity.

 Haven’t we been at somewhere around 400 USD per ton of capacity already or below in other projects?
-No matter how real they might have been or not, this is a 6 to 8 fold increase in capital costs and I will be dammed if OPEX in Alaska is on the cheap side.
+No matter how real they might have been or not, this is a 6 to 8-fold increase in capital costs and I will be dammed if OPEX in Alaska is on the cheap side.
 I expect the same environmental conditions as we have seen in Australia.

 Another huge pile of money burnt.
 And I am not even talking about cost overruns right now.
-All the new Aussie projects have been plagued by runaway costs but cool Alaskans probably have hired Polar bears and keep them on oatmeal diet to make them keep the numbers aggressively in check.
+All the new Aussie projects have been plagued by runaway costs but cool Alaskans probably have hired Polar bears and keep them on an oatmeal diet to make them keep the numbers aggressively in check.

 2 replies